XL-SHAO/Drupella-YOLO/README.md

 ### Study area and image acquisition

-Underwater imagery was collected at two diving sites in Koh Tao, Thailand: Chalok Baan Kao Bay and Taa Chaa Bay.
-The mean sampling depth was approximately 5 m.

-Field surveys were conducted in:
+Underwater imagery was collected at two diving sites in Koh Tao, Thailand, namely Chalok Baan Kao Bay and Taa Chaa Bay, at a mean sampling depth of approximately 5 m.
+Field surveys were conducted in April and August 2023, as well as in January and September 2024.

-- April 2023;
-- August 2023;
-- January 2024; and
-- September 2024.

 ### Dataset composition